 - Each module begins with a weekly overview page that includes learning objectives and what students need to do for the week

-- At least one online discussion per week (or equivalent amount of student interaction).
+- For an asynchronous course, at least one online discussion per week (or equivalent amount of student interaction).
+For a synchronous online course, there is at least one asynchronous activity per week.

 - Weekly overview pages match up with what is in the module (ie, if students need to turn in an assignment, the assignment should be added as an item to the module)